French Internet Slang: 40+ Slang Terms to Chat Online Like a Native

 Example: C la vi = C’est la vie (That’s life), Cv = ça va (How’s it going?).

 When this comes at the start of a message it means Coucou !, a very informal way to say “hey!” to family and friends.
-For those who have brushed up on their French greetings, recognizing tis at the start of a message will be a piece of cake.

 This can mean either et (and) or est (is, from the verb être, “to be”).

 In French internet slang, the “qu” is often replaced with “k” to shorten the word.
 The above example is qui (who), and this is seen with other commonly used words, like ke = que (what), parcek = parceque (because), kand = quand (when).

 If you know how “G” is pronounced in the French alphabet, then this should come relatively easily.
 It is used to replace j’ai (I have), while the letter “j” is used to replace je (I).

 Another common practice is to replace the sound “oi” or “uoi” with “wa.”
 Twa = toi (you), Kwa = quoi (what).

 For example: Cc, cv twa ? = coucou, ça va toi ?
 (Hey you, how’s it going?)